skandrigi/MergeCLI/README.md

 - **⚙️ Multiple Resolution Options**: Allows you to resolve conflicts by accepting the current changes, incoming changes, a combination of both, or AI-suggested resolutions.
 - **🤖 AI-Powered Suggestions**: Integration with OpenAI provides suggestions based on context, assisting in complex conflict resolution.
 - **💻 Keyboard Bindings**: Streamlined keyboard navigation and shortcuts enable rapid conflict resolution.
-- **🤩 Visual Conflict Indicators**: A user-friendly, color-coded display that helps users visually track the sections of code in conflict.
+- **🤩 Visual Conflict Indicators**: A user-friendly, color-coded display helps users visually track the sections of code in conflict.
-- **🛎️ Temporary Alerts**: Briefly displays pop-up notifications to guide and inform you during the resolution process.

 ---